slipegg/LGDCloudSim/README.md

 # 9. License

-This project is licensed under [GNU GPLv3](http://www.gnu.org/licenses/gpl-3.0), as defined inside CloudSim 3 source files.
+This project is licensed under [GNU GPLv3](http://www.gnu.org/licenses/gpl-3.0), as defined inside source files of CloudSim and CloudSim Plus .

 <p align="right"><a href="#top">:arrow_up:</a></p>